xinychen/awesome-beamer/README.md

 If you want to reproduce these slides on [overleaf.com](overleaf.com), please follow these steps:

-- Upload the image `btmf_net.pdf` and the file `slides.tex` (check out them at the folder [../example/tensor-factorization](https://github.com/xinychen/awesome-beamer/tree/main/example/tensor-factorization)).
+- Upload the file `slides.tex` (check out it at the folder [../example/tensor-factorization](https://github.com/xinychen/awesome-beamer/tree/main/example/tensor-factorization)).
 - Recompile `slides.tex` on your Overleaf project.

-> The whole slides are avaiable at [https://doi.org/10.5281/zenodo.4693404](https://doi.org/10.5281/zenodo.4693404).
+> The whole slides are avaiable on [Zenodo](https://doi.org/10.5281/zenodo.4693404).

 ### Helpful Material